-- Scores points if the key and lock ray numbers match on the new join. - If a bracelet is completed - o scores the points for completing the bracelet, and - o starts another bracelet-in-assembly with a link chosen by the player from the player's - After the player has completed the two moves, the player receives links chosen at random from the unused bronze link stock in order to replenish the player's stock to 5 links.
+- Scores points if the key and lock ray numbers match on the new join - If a bracelet is completed - o scores the points for completing the bracelet, and - o starts another bracelet-in-assembly with a link chosen by the player from the player's stock of links. - After the player has completed the two moves, the player receives links chosen at random by BGA from the unused bronze link stock to replenish the player's stock to 5 links.